fetchai/agents-aea/examples/tac_deploy/README.md

 ### Build the image

+First, ensure the specifications in `.env` match your requirements.

-To build the image:
+Then, to build the image run:
 ``` bash
 docker build -t tac-deploy -f Dockerfile . --no-cache
 ```

 ## Run locally

-Add preferred amount of tac participants agents to `.env` file:
+Specify preferred amount of tac participants agents in `.env` file, e.g.:
 ```
 PARTICIPANTS_AMOUNT=5
 ```